micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan_config/index.md

 Now the RPI is ready to send and receive messages from a NuttX board or another RPI.

-## How to set-up 6lowpan in NuttX?
+## Set-Up 6LoWPAN communications on NuttX

 First, we need to do the connections between the [Olimex board](/docs/overview/hardware) and the PMODRF2 module.